jasonolte/cs7810-123/schema-diagrams/Body/body_axioms.md

 17
 * `A SubClassOf R min 0 B` <br />
 Type A implies may exist relationship R with type B

+### Notes
+The use of Body, Organ, Leg, Arm, Torso, and Head in this ontology exclusively refers to Human Body, Human Organ, Human Leg, Human Arm, Human Torso, and Human Head respectively.